-“When you don’t eat for a long period of time, the glucose in the liver gets depleted, and your body is forced to utilize fat as fuel.”
+“When you don’t eat for a long period of time, the glucose in the liver gets depleted, and your body is forced to utilize fat as fuel,” she says.

 These are easy to digest, which makes your metabolism burn more slowly.
 Davis recommends high-fiber foods to speed up your metabolism.

-Weight training builds muscle and, says Davis, “The more lean muscle mass you have, the more calories you are burning while resting.”
+Weight training builds muscle and, “The more lean muscle mass you have, the more calories you are burning while resting,” says Davis.